electron/electron/docs/api/power-save-blocker.md

 * `id` Integer - The power save blocker id returned by `powerSaveBlocker.start`.

-Returns `Boolean` - Whether the corresponding `powerSaveBlocker` has started.
+Returns `boolean` - Whether the corresponding `powerSaveBlocker` has started.